 Livestock and Equine IPM Winter Webinar Series

-Join us this winter for a free online webinar series offering livestock and equine producers, extension educators and agricultural professionals the opportunity to learn directly from researchers advancing practical, science-based solutions to on-farm pest challenges.
-Each session will focus on applying integrated pest management (IPM) principles—combining biological, cultural, mechanical and chemical tactics for effective, environmentally responsible control.
-Participants will gain tools to identify key pests, understand their life cycles and implement targeted strategies that promote animal health, reduce insecticide use and support beneficial insects.
+This free online webinar series offered livestock and equine producers, extension educators and agricultural professionals the opportunity to learn directly from researchers advancing practical, science-based solutions to on-farm pest challenges.
+Each session focused on applying integrated pest management (IPM) principles—combining biological, cultural, mechanical and chemical tactics for effective, environmentally responsible control.
+Participants learned about tools to identify key pests, understand their life cycles and implement targeted strategies that promote animal health, reduce insecticide use and support beneficial insects.

 January 22–March 5, 2026